lansingcodes/www/README.md

 For both the staging and production sites, Netlify runs the command `npm run build` to build the site and deploys the contents of the `/dist` directory.

 Staging is also configured to deploy _all_ branches, so creating a pull request should create a temporary site where the changes can be previewed before merging to `master`.
+Click on the _Details_ link next to the site check labeled "netlify/lansingcodes-staging/deploy-preview" to see a live preview of your changes.

 The primary Humanity Codes account has administrator access to both Netlify sites.
 Additional administrators can be added by invitation only.